OzieGamma/HighbornElves/HE.md

 #### Mounts:

+* Elven Horse: 30/20 pts
 * Giant Eagle: 70 pts

 ### Archmage/Mage (40/30 pts)
 The model ​generates spells from the Path of White Magic or any of the Battle Magic Paths.